 Each of our libraries provides the following services:

 Health and Wellbeing

-- Help to access correct and up-to-date health information, through our Books on Prescription scheme, and through high quality websites and books
+- Find help to access correct and up-to-date health information, through our Books on Prescription scheme, and through high-quality websites and books

-- We often provide a lifeline for vulnerable people, helping them to feel connected and socially active, and can even take books to them in their own homes.
+- We provide a lifeline for vulnerable people, helping them to feel connected and socially active through our reading friends chat sessions

-- Social activities such as Knit & Natter, poetry groups, and coffee mornings
+- Our libraries hold social activities, such as Knit & Natter, poetry groups, and coffee mornings.

-- Free internet access and support in use
+- Free internet access and support to use IT.

 - Free WiFi

-- The ability to join, reserve items, renew them, and search the catalogue online
+- Join the library, reserve items, renew items, and search the catalogue online

 - Introductory IT courses